-Figure 5-21: VistaLINK® PRO - Output Routing Section
+Figure 5-21 : VistaLINK® PRO - Output Routing Section

-The 7800R2x2-ACS includes an output router that allows each output video path to be independently selected.
-The user is able to manually select an input, follow what is chosen by the Virtual Advanced Clean Switch Processor, follow the GPI Controlled Routing selection, or simply to follow one of the other physical outputs.
+The 7800R4x8-ACS includes an output router that allows each output video path to be independently selected.
+The user is able to manually select an input, follow what is chosen by one of the Virtual Advanced Clean Switch Processors, follow the GPI Controlled Routing selection, or simply to follow one of the other physical outputs.